Giro d'Italia: Origins and first race (1909)

 The idea of holding a bicycle race that navigated around Italy was inspired by the Tour de France and the success that L'Auto had gained from it.
 It was first suggested when La Gazzetta dello Sport editor Tullo Morgagni sent a telegram to the paper's owner, Emilio Costamagna, and cycling editor, Armando Cougnet, stating the need for an Italian tour.
 At the time La Gazzettas rival, Corriere della Sera was planning on holding a bicycle race of its own, after the success they had gained from holding an automobile race.
-Morgagni then decided to try and hold their race before Corriere della Sera could hold theirs, but La Gazzetta lacked the money.
+Morgagni then decided to try to hold their race before Corriere della Sera could hold theirs, but La Gazzetta lacked the money.
 However, after the success La Gazzetta had with creating the Giro di Lombardia and Milan–San Remo, the owner Costamagna decided to go through with the idea.
 Their bike race was announced on 7 August 1908 in the first page of that day's edition of La Gazzetta dello Sport.
 The race was to be held in May 1909.

 Since the organizers lacked the 25,000 lire needed to hold the race, they consulted Primo Bongrani, an accountant at the bank Cassa di Risparmio and friend of the three organizers.
 Bongrani proceeded to go around Italy asking for donations to help hold the race.
 Bongrani's efforts were largely successful, he had procured enough money to cover the operating costs.
 Prize money was supplied by a casino in San Remo who Francesco Sghirla, a former Gazzetta employee, encouraged to contribute to the race.
 Even Corriere, La Gazzettas rival, gave 3,000 lire to the race's fund.